Founders Park: Overview

 The dimensions of the field are 325 ft down the right and left-field lines and 390 ft to dead center, matching those of Sarge Frye Field, the previous home stadium of the Gamecocks.
 The baseball training facilities at the stadium include four indoor batting tunnels, a 3900 sqft weight room, team clubhouse, coaches' offices, and a sports medicine room.
-Among the numerous amenities for fans, there are five luxury suites and two club-level seating areas with lounges, a Gamecock store just inside the main entrance in the outfield plaza, along with a picnic terrace that accommodates around 120 people down the left-field line.
+Among the amenities for fans, there are five luxury suites and two club-level seating areas with lounges, a Gamecock store just inside the main entrance in the outfield plaza, along with a picnic terrace that accommodates around 120 people down the left-field line.
 The scoreboard towers 86 ft over the left field wall and features a 28-by-16-foot video screen.

 The main stadium entrance to Founders Park is located at the northeast corner of the grounds directly behind the center-field wall.
 Following the 2010 national championship, USC had a mural applied to the backside of its center-field wall (to be viewed as visitors and fans enter onto stadium grounds), celebrating the 2010 title.
 In addition, a showcase was built at the base of the wall for the display of the national championship trophy.
 The mural and trophy case have since been updated to honor both the 2010 and 2011 championship teams.

 In 2013, the website Stadium Journey ranked Carolina Stadium as the second best Division I baseball venue, and received an average rating 4.6 of 5 stars in 7 categories.
 In 2014, the website ranked it first, with an average rating 4.7 of 5 stars in 7 categories.

 In 2015, the ballpark's name was officially changed from Carolina Stadium to Founders Park, becoming only the third college baseball stadium in the United States with a corporate sponsorship.
 This advertising agreement was extended in 2024.